AndiKod/AskAI-bashbox/README.md

 ### Full Path to the .exe

 On WSL Windows, as your drive E is identified as `/mnt/e`, you can point directly to the .exe with `/mnt/e/.../vivaldi.exe` and use that with `aai setBrowser /mnt/.../vivaldi.exe`.

+Alternatively, you can set it manually in the `data/conf.yaml` file.

 Give a try to what you have installed, test it in a terminal window with some ranom url to see what works.
 Can be `/mnt/c/.../brave.exe https://some.com` or whatever else can handle urls.